Lauterbach Group’s Tony Tyler

 The customer still gets a reliable, physical proof, but it’s the final result.
 Lauterbach doesn’t want to add people to do just prepress or client service work.
 They want to take everyone’s talents and utilize them at the client level.
 One of the things they’re also trying to resolve is the work-from-home process for non-pressroom manufacturing people.
 The fundamental challenge is connectivity and learning.
 “How do you teach when you can’t walk out to the pressroom and show how something’s done?,” asks Lauterbach.

-Technology still makes it all possible
+Technology makes it possible

 Both flexo and digital are important to Lauterbach.
 “Digital technology has moved to a tipping point where we have to automate all of these workflows,” suggests Lauterbach.
 “We’re going to draw flexo with us, but the workflows are first being built around digital.”